serlo/.github/profile/README.md

 following core values:

-- 🚀 **Impact:** Our mission is nothing less than providing excellent education for free to everyone.
-Everywhere on the world!
+- 🚀 **Impact:** Our mission is nothing less than providing excellent education to everyone for free.
+Everywhere in the world!
-- 🥰 **Work with purpose:** Everybody in our team takes responsibility for our mission.
+- 🥰 **Work with a purpose:** Everybody in our team takes responsibility for our mission.
 Every day we make a (little) contribution to a more just world.
 - 🎉 **Having fun:** Work should be fun!
-We take care of ourselfes and our mental and physical health.
+We take care of each other and our mental and physical health.
 We celebrate our progress.
 - ✨ **New work – the right way:** We lead together in an efficient and agile way.
-We give space so that everybody can work on their own responsibility.
+We create space to allow everyone to work in their area of responsibility.
 - 🤝 **Together:** We teach, empower and inspire each other.
-We can only achieve our mission of educational equity together in a team and together with other organisations.
+We can only achieve our mission of educational equality as a team and together with other organisations.

-## Help us in our mission of educational equity
+## Help us in our mission of educational equality

-All of our software is of course open source.
-We are happy about every contributor who helps us on our mission to achieve educational equity.
+Naturally, all of our software is open source.
+We are happy about every contributor who helps us on our mission to achieve educational equality.
 Do you want to help?
-Do you have feedback what we can make better?
-Let's get in contact and discuss where your contribution is needed the most.
+Do you have suggestions on how we can improve?
+Get in touch and let's discuss where your contribution is needed the most.
 You can reach us via [de@serlo.org](mailto:de@serlo.org) or on our [community chat](https://community.serlo.org/channel/welcome-introduce-yourself).

-**Also: We are hiring!** To achieve our mission, we are looking for talented backend and frontend software developers who are passionate about education.
+**Also: We are hiring!** To accomplish our mission, we are looking for talented backend and frontend software developers who are passionate about education.
-Have a look at our open job position:
+Have a look at our open job openings:

 > [**Become a software developer at Serlo Education (full/part time)**](https://serlo.jobs.personio.de/job/779143)

 ## Getting started

-We have marked good starting issues in our repositories with the tag `good first issue`.
+We have marked good first issues in our repositories with the tag `good first issue` to get you started.
 You can find them in our main repositories at:

 - [frontend](https://github.com/serlo/frontend/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
 - [api.serlo.org](https://github.com/serlo/api.serlo.org/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)